sfc9982/ChromeDisableRoundedCorners/README.md

 ## TODO

-- Overwrite Windows 11's UBR version number
+- [ ] Overwrite Windows 11's UBR version number
-- A better loader implement
+- [ ] A better loader implement
+- [ ] Make this as a Windhawk plugin